GrammaTech/gtirb/README.md

 - `[distribution]` is either `bionic` or `focal` if you're on Ubuntu 18 or 20 respectively, and
 - `[component]` is either `stable`, which holds the last versioned release, or `unstable`, which holds the HEAD of the repository.

+> **NOTE:** On ubuntu18, gtirb-pprinter and ddisasm packages depend on a boost package from a PPA.
+You can add it like this: `add-apt-repository ppa:mhier/libboost-latest`

 ## Arch Linux